Discover the Home...

 This 3.5km walking tour takes you around Owen Sound, so it can be seen like never before

-Past Exhibits!
+Virtual and Past Exhibits!

 Highlighting the Canadian effort to achieve victory in the Netherlands, this ambitious exhibit is a curatorial collaboration led by a group of grade 12 history students from Owen Sound District Secondary School.